telerik/maui-docs/controls/scheduler/appointments/overview.md

 # Appointments

-Telerik UI for .NET MAUI Scheduler control provide functionality to display appointments by setting its `AppointmentsSource` property. `AppointmentsSource` accepts a collection of Appointment objects.
-Each Appointment defines the following properties:
+Telerik UI for .NET MAUI Scheduler control allows you to display appointments by setting its `AppointmentsSource` property. `AppointmentsSource` accepts a collection of `Appointment` objects.
+Each `Appointment` defines the following properties:

 * `Start`&mdash;Defines the value determining the start date and time of the Appointment.
 * `End`&mdash;Defines the value that determing the end date and time of the appointment.